Ritsuko Taho: Biography

 In 1994, her installation Multicultural Diplomats, where 40,000 inflated medical gloves, containing pieces of paper with the dreams of other people who wrote them down at her request, would be hung from the Margaret Mitchell House and Museum, was exhibited at the Arts Festival of Atlanta.
 On 17 September, Multicultural Diplomats was destroyed, alongside a majority of the building, when an arsonist ignited a fire by spilling kerosene across all three floors above ground.
 Taho recalled that "We had 40,000 dreams on the roof.
 I think that kind of fire could be seen as an indication that dreams can come true.
 The fire eternalized the dreams.
 It is almost like a god tried to take their dreams".

 In 1995, she was promoted to associate professor at MIT.
 Artforum said that her 1995 exhibition Dawn: Transformation of Zero at Capp Street Project "examined our complex relationship with money".
 In 1996, she held an installation where Cambridge residents (reportedly including homeless people) would anonymously have their dreams engraved on her Dream Towers sculpture, with The Boston Globe calling her the city's "dream collector".
 In 2001, she organized an installation where pedestrians near an Amherst garage would read poetry, including from Amherst native Emily Dickinson.
 She later moved to the Tokyo University of the Arts Department of Intermedia and became a professor there.
 She won an Anonymous Was A Woman Award in 2000.

+As of 1998, she resided in Boston.